cdoucet/intphys/Pictures_examples/README.md

 ### Test

 Tests runs are less random than the trains runs.
-A single actor is chosen to be the magic actor.

 #### There are 4 runs per test scene : 2 possibles and 2 impossibles